Best Hearing Aids 2019

 Behind the ear styles are available for those patients who find that wearing a hearing aid inside of the ear is uncomfortable for them.
 They also range in size and style, and are the style used most often for those with severe or profound hearing loss.
-Each style of hearing aids has its own advantages and disadvantages for you to consider when choosing the best hearing aids for you.
+Each style of hearing aids has its own advantages and disadvantages for you to consider when choosing the best hearing aids for you

 Another important consideration when choosing the best hearing aid to fit your needs is the technology in the hearing aid itself.
 While there are many basic models of hearing aids to choose from, technology has advanced to make many hearing aids more automatic and customisable.

 For example, many hearing aids produced today are using wireless technology to both give the wearer more control over the customisation of their device, as well as to make the two separate hearing aids operate like one device, which makes the use of hearing aids feel more like natural hearing .
-Some of the best hearing aids even come equipped with bluetooth connectivity so that the hearing aid can be connected to a wireless device such as a tablet or cell phone, and those devices can send their electronic signals directly to the hearing aid for listening to music, watching videos, and of course, talking to loved ones.
+Some of the best hearing aids even come equipped with Bluetooth connectivity so that the hearing aid can be connected to a wireless device such as a tablet or cell phone, and those devices can send their electronic signals directly to the hearing aid for listening to music, watching videos, and of course, talking to loved ones.

 What are Some of the Best Hearing Aids Brands?

 Phonak makes a few excellent models of hearing aids, including both behind-the-ear, and in-the-ear models.
 Both the Phonak Naida V and the Phonak Sky V for children, rest behind the ear, and are made for those with moderate to severe and profound hearing loss.
 One advantage of these is that they are smaller than many devices on the market, and can be fitted for those with a wide range of hearing profiles.
-They also make the Phonak Virto V–series, which range from a small, discreet in-the-canal hearing aid that is virtually invisible to outside observers, to a larger low-profile model that rests in the bowl of the outer ear for those with more severe hearing loss.
+They also make the Phonak Virto B series, which range from a small, discreet in-the-canal hearing aid that is virtually invisible to outside observers, to a larger low-profile model that rests in the bowl of the outer ear for those with more severe hearing loss.

 Oticon also makes a wide range of hearing aid models for both adults and children that go both in the ear and behind the ear for adults and children.
-The Oticon Ria 2 line of hearing aids gets consistently good reviews from users, and comes in a wide range of options–from those that are are barely noticeable even for the wearer, to those that rest behind the ear for wearers with more severe hearing loss.
-Oticon makes some of the best hearing aids on the market.
+The OPN S line of hearing aids gets consistently good reviews from users, and comes in a wide range of options, from those that are are barely noticeable even for the wearer, to those that rest behind the ear for wearers with more severe hearing loss.

 The audiologists at Hearing Choices want to help you to find the best solution for your hearing loss, and can guide you in the right direction to find what works for you individually.